High-Fidelity Single-Qubit Gates for Two-Electron Spin Qubits in GaAs

 In the gate-defined quantum dots considered here, the double quantum dot used to hold the two electrons is formed from a two-dimensional electron gas by applying voltages to surface gates on a GaAs/AlGaAs-heterostructure.
-The potential difference $\epsilon$ (detuning) between the two dots changes the charge configuration (m, n), where m (n) is the number of electrons in the left (right) dot (\rfig{fig:bloch}).
-Computation is performed in (1,1) using the subspace spanned by the spin singlet state $\qS = (\ket{\uparrow\downarrow}-\ket{\downarrow\uparrow})/\sqrt{2} = \ket{0}$ and the $m_s = 0$ triplet state $\qT = (\ket{\uparrow\downarrow}+\ket{\downarrow\uparrow})/\sqrt{2} = \ket{1}$, where the arrows show the spin orientation of the electron in the left and right dot.
-The other triplet states are split off energetically by an external magnetic field of typically more than \SI{100}{mT} and can therefore be neglected \cite{Petta2005}.
+The potential difference $\epsilon$ between the two dots changes the charge configuration (m, n), where m (n) is the number of electrons in the left (right) dot (\rfig{fig:bloch}).
+Computation is performed in (1,1) using the subspace spanned by the spin singlet state $\qS = (\ket{\uparrow\downarrow}-\ket{\downarrow\uparrow})/\sqrt{2} = \ket{0}$ and the $m_s = 0$ triplet state $\qT = (\ket{\uparrow\downarrow}+\ket{\downarrow\uparrow})/\sqrt{2} = \ket{1}$.
+The $m_s = \pm 1$ (1,1) triplets are Zeeman split by an external magnetic field of typically more than \SI{100}{mT} (\rfig{fig:bloch}) \cite{Petta2005}.
+In the following we focus only on the computational subspace since the leakage probability to states with different charge and spin configurations is lower than \SI{5e-5} for the presented pulse sequences, verified numerically using a seven-level Hamiltonian with spin-orbit interaction \cite{supp}.

 Since only \qS can tunnel from (1,1) to (0,2), the spin state can be read out by spin to charge conversion \cite{Petta2005}.
 The tunnel coupling also leads to an \eps-dependent exchange energy \jj between \qS and \qT (\rfig{fig:bloch}).
 Additionally, each electron spin couples via the hyperfine interaction to a different nuclear spin environment in each dot.
 This interaction can be described by a magnetic `Overhauser' field gradient \dbz between the dots, and creates an energy difference between $\ket{\downarrow\uparrow}$ and $\ket{\uparrow\downarrow}$ \cite{Petta2005}.
 The Hamiltonian can then be written in the $\{\qS, \qT\} $ basis as $H = \frac{\hbar \je}{2} \sigma_z + \frac{\hbar \dbz}{2} \sigma_x$ with Pauli matrices $\sigma_i$ and \dbz in units of angular frequency.